A roof is one of the most important parts of any house. That’s why it could be such a headache when you start experiencing problems with it.

 But the good news is that roofs are not hard to repair.

 One of the most common roof issues that people encounter is roof leaks.
 The best course of action is to call a professional roofer to take care of the job.
 But there are also minor leaks that you can fix yourself.

-Before we get into the steps on how to repair a roof leak, let’s first look into the things that usually cause a roof to leak.
+Before we get into the steps on how to repair a roof leak, let’s first check your roof for signs of leaks and their common causes.

 Common Causes of Roof Leaks

 Understanding the common causes of roof leaks can help you identify the source of the problem.
 It can also determine whether the damage is something you can fix yourself or if it requires the expertise of a professional.

 Shingles are affordable roofing materials that are made to last.
 But then again, they also undergo normal wear and tear.

 Curled or broken shingles are a common cause of roof leaks.
 Water and moisture can easily get under curling shingles and cause leaks to appear in your home.

 With broken shingles, water and moisture usually get into the cracks and seep into your home.